Jackson County Public Health COVID-19 Vaccine Clinic

 Vaccines available: All COVID-19 vaccine and updated boosters are available.
 The Johnson & Johnson vaccine is not available.

-How to schedule and prepare for your COVID-19 vaccine appointment at the Jackson County Public Health Walk-thru Clinic
+How to schedule (optional) and prepare for your COVID-19 vaccine appointment

 What to do after you received your vaccination through Jackson County Public Health

-Step 1: After getting a COVID-19 vaccine, you will be monitored on-site for at least 15 minutes.
-After you have received the vaccine, you will exit the building and wait in your car for 15 minutes.
+After getting a COVID-19 vaccine, you will be monitored on-site for at least 15 minutes.

 Common Side Effects: COVID-19 vaccination will help protect you from getting COVID-19.
 You may have some side effects, which are normal signs that your body is building protection.
 These side effects may affect your ability to do daily activities, but they should go away in a few days.
 Some people have no side effects.